 Airborne emissions are regulated by the Kentucky Division for Air Quality.
 For emissions that may be harmful to the public or the environment, permits are required from the Division for Air Quality.
 Operations at the Paducah Site require air permits.
-Ambient air monitoring, which monitors fugitive emissions from all Paducah Site operations, is conducted by eight continuous air monitors, as described in the approved Paducah Site NESHAP Management Plan, CP2-EC-0002/FR2 (FRNP 2019).
-Data from a background location also is collected.
+Ambient air monitoring, which monitors fugitive emissions from all Paducah Site operations, is conducted by nine continuous air monitors, as described in the approved Paducah Site NESHAP Management Plan, CP2-EC-0002/FR2 (FRNP 2019).
+This includes a background location.